 This people-first strategy also benefits the overall business.
 According to HBR, companies with strong management rank better for “productivity, profitability, growth, and longevity.”
 And who doesn’t want a more productive and happier workforce?

 Good managers see benefits to both employee and company-wide growth.

 In short, your middle managers are your “boots on the ground” leaders and take stock in true employee engagement, company culture, and execution of daily tasks.
 And because managers can connect with employees, they are better able to further strategic initiatives and help drive change across your organization.

 It’s clear that middle management plays a critical role in your workforce.
 Now it’s time to initiate or refresh your partnership to further your company’s strategic initiatives.
 Read below for middle management examples and tips on how to leverage their unique position in your organization.

 Simply put, managers are more familiar than senior leadership with the strengths and weaknesses of their team.
 They have also aligned their team’s goals with those of the company and know which roles and skills their department needs to help achieve set expectations.
 The natural, strategic decision is to engage middle management in headcount planning.

-One way to empower managers to make aligned, data-driven decisions is by investing in the right People Analytics platform.
+One way to empower managers to make aligned, data-driven decisions is by investing in the right people operations platform.
 When your leadership and middle management teams have access to the same current data, they’ll be able to make informed and strategic headcount, compensation, and managerial decisions.

 For example, let’s say your company wants to introduce a new engineer to the team.
 Managers can look at the appropriate metrics, such as headcount by department and base compensation by location, to determine if adding a new teammate fits the company budget and hiring goals.
 They’ll also need insight to the bigger picture, such as your product roadmap, to understand goals that need to be delivered on and whether or not they have the right resources to get there.